 Amanda’s favorite performance credits include Dorabella in Cosi Fan Tutte (Bethesda Summer Music Festival), Anita in West Side Story (Bethesda Summer Music Festival), Cherubino in Le Nozze di Figaro (Bel Cantati Opera Company), La Ciesca in Gianni Schicchi (Elon University Opera), Hansel in Hansel and Gretel (Elon University Opera), Hata in The Bartered Bride (Bethesda Summer Music Festival) and Isabelle in The Pirates of Penzance (George Mason University Opera).
 She made her international debut in 2013 as Abra in Juditha Triumphans with the Mittelsächsische Philharmonie in Frieberg, Germany.

-Amanda is currently the music director for Newsies and The Wizard of Oz and provides private voice lessons for numerous Not Just Dance students.
+Amanda is currently the music director for A Chorus Line and provides private voice lessons for numerous Not Just Dance students.
 If interested in voice with Amanda, please sign up using the links (even if they say “wait list”).